 - Place your left arm behind you and right arm on the left knee.

 - Turn as much as you can toward the left.
-You
+You will feel a gentle pull on your lower back.

 - Repeat on the other side.
 Do this after a workout for maximum benefit.7